PyLabRobot/pylabrobot/docs/contributor_guide/contributing.md

 ## Getting Started

-See the installation instructions [here](/user_guide/installation.md).
+See the installation instructions [here](docs/installation.md).
 For contributing, you should install PyLabRobot from source.

-If this is your first time contributing to open source, check out [How to Open Source](/contributor_guide/how-to-open-source.md) for an easy introduction.
+If this is your first time contributing to open source, check out [How to Open Source](./docs/how-to-open-source.md) for an easy introduction.

 It's highly appreciated by the PyLabRobot developers if you communicate what you want to work on, to minimize any duplicate work.
-You can do this on [discuss.pylabrobot.org](https://discuss.pylabrobot.org).
+You can do this on the [forum](https://discuss.pylabrobot.org).

 ## Development Tips